DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [PerfectScale Launches Kubernetes Cost Management SaaS Platform of the same name](https://www.perfectscale.io/blog/perfectscales-saas-platform-is-now-available)

     PerfectScale is the industry's first continuous optimization solution built specifically to improve the persistence and cost effectiveness of K8s environments.
-    Using artificial intelligence algorithms to evaluate usage patterns and performance and cost metrics, the platform provides multi-cluster, multi-cloud observability, support for elasticity and performance risk detection, resource waste detection, the supports problem prioritization, provides GitOps-friendly remediation recommendations, supports predicting the impact of system changes on the environment, and more.
+    Using artificial intelligence algorithms to evaluate usage patterns and performance and cost metrics, the platform provides multi-cluster, multicloud observability, support for elasticity and performance risk detection, resource waste detection, the supports problem prioritization, provides GitOps-friendly remediation recommendations, supports predicting the impact of system changes on the environment, and more.

 - [Portworx Enterprise 2.12 Cloud Native Data Management Platform Release](https://docs.portworx.com/release-notes/portworx/#2-12-0)